 What skirt size did you wear in your 20s?

 How Does Fat Contribute to the Development of Cancer Cells?

 That is the $64,000 question.
 We know that what has been called "toxic fat" tends to collect around the abdominal area.
 We also know from earlier studies that abdominal fat is more active metabolically than other fat.
 It has been suggested that chronic inflammation (frequently caused by sugar and other carbohydrates) may be a factor, as well as insulin resistance and gender-specific hormones.

 Future research should answer some of these questions.
 If this issue is important to you, please let your senators and house representatives know your preferences on scientific research.
 Also, please participate in some way in Breast Cancer Awareness Month every October.

 What's a Girl to Do?

-I was a size 4 when I married my husband almost 25 years ago.
-While I am still smaller than many of my friends and relatives, I am far larger around the abdomen and hips than I would like to be.
-Far larger than is healthy.
+I was a size 4 when I married my husband 30 years ago.
+While I am still smaller than many of my friends and relatives, I am a bit larger around the abdomen and hips than I would like to be.
+Larger than is healthy.
 I would love to be back to a size 4 or even a 6 or 8.